 If you have chosen exact match and your keyword is “fine dining Manchester”, your ad will not even appear for search terms like “best fine dining restaurants in Manchester”.

 To specify exact match, put brackets around your chosen keywords.
 (Example: [fine dining Manchester]) Tip: Using exact match can be a safe and slower way to scale our your campaigns when just starting out.

 Negative keywords: Negative keywords are the terms help you ensure your ad is not shown to irrelevant audiences.
-This feature of AdWords comes in handy if you have a product/service that may share keywords with something that is not related.
+This feature of Google Ads comes in handy if you have a product/service that may share keywords with something that is not related.